 Day 3 (37): Monday 25th March 2019

-It was quite a windy night so I expected a dry tent when I woke this morning, but no. It was dead still and everything was covered with frost, which had soaked the inside of the tent.
+It was quite a windy night so I expected a dry tent when I woke in the morning, but no. It was dead still and everything was covered with frost, so the tent was soaked with condensation inside.

 Still, it was a lovely start to the day with sunshine to accompany me along the Lancaster Canal.
 I had taped my little toe which helped with the pain, and the going was easy.